theo-keyzer/Core-gen/Dart2/tst/concept.md

 If the value is a data node, the path works the same as the data node.
 If the value is a map, the path is in the map.
 Any items can have data nodes in it.

-Errors.
-More work needs to be done for error checking and reporting.
-The test cases does cover all the variations.